 At the same time the number of dairy companies continued to decline.
 NIZO was asked to shift from precompetitive to more confidential research for the individual dairy companies.
 And we could now also work for food companies beyond dairy.

 At the start of the 21st century changes in the dairy industry had become permanent.
 NIZO transformed from a foundation into a company.
 Guaranteed funding from the dairy industry gradually disappeared and was replaced by income from contract research.
 We could work for any company, except for the international dairy industry as NIZO was still owned by the Dutch dairy companies.
 International offices were opened in the UK, France and the USA, and in 2007 a new office was opened in Japan.

 Our 60th anniversary in 2008 was marked by the opening of a new Application Centre with industrial kitchen facilities.
 In this facility we develop new food concepts together with our customers, scientists or a chef.

 A year later, in 2009, NIZO management bought the company from the dairy industries.
 This meant we could now work with any company in the world.
 Today we are a private, independent, company.
 All income is generated by R&D and production contracts with industry worldwide: 60% of turnover is from outside the Netherlands.
 We work on a one-on-one basis together with our customers, global players in food and health.
 We grant our customers IP ownership upfront and strengthen their competitive advantage by shortening time to market and reducing costs.

 For better food and health

-In 2016 Gilde Healthcare, a transatlantic investor in fast growing healthcare technology and healthcare services companies, took a majority share in NIZO food research.
+In 2016 Gilde Healthcare, a transatlantic investor in fast growing healthcare technology and healthcare services companies, took a majority share in NIZO.
 This underlines our ambition to broaden the development and application of our innovative technologies from food to related markets such as personal care and pharma.